 A very important work component for the Dinosaur Institute staff is to expand the fossil collections of Mesozoic vertebrates.
 In order to achieve this, our staff undertake annual research expeditions to the dinosaur-rich badlands of the American West, as well as expeditions to remote parts of South America and Asia.
 These important and exciting expeditions are detailed below.

-A highlight of these expeditions was the collection of the Tyrannosaurus rex known as "Thomas," which with more than two-thirds of its skeleton preserved (skull, much of its vertebral column, ribs and shoulder girdles, pelvis and both hind limbs) ranks among the best specimens of this species.
-These expeditions have also offered training to volunteers of the Dinosaur Institute and a host of students from many different American and foreign universities (including the University of Southern California, South Dakota School of Mines, Montana State University, University College Dublin, Universidad Nacional de San Luis, and others).
-Dinosaur Institute donors Andrew Getty, Tom Thornbury, and Janice Jay-Holland were instrumental in making these expeditions possible.
+A highlight of these expeditions is the continuing collection of the Diplodocid "Gnatalie," which is currently being prepared in the Dino Lab.
+These expeditions have also offered training to volunteers of the Dinosaur Institute and a host of students from many different American and foreign universities (including the University of Southern California, University of Arkansas, Montana State University, Universidad Nacional de San Luis and the University of Madrid, Spain).
+Dinosaur Institute donors Paul and Heather Haaga and Betsy Augustyn were instrumental in making these expeditions possible.

 These expeditions have explored a number of Cretaceous localities distributed in Kazakhstan, China, and Mongolia with the intent of better understanding the diversity of dinosaurs and other vertebrates that lived across what is now central Asia.
 We chose less extensively surveyed localities than those in southern Mongolia (Gobi Desert) or northeastern China (Liaoning Province).
 Work in Kazakhstan – in collaboration with University College Dublin (Ireland) and the Almaty's Zoological Institute (Kazakhstan) – has focused on the western portion of the country, east of the Aral Sea and near the middle portion of the Syr Darya River.
 Late Cretaceous fossils recovered from the locality of Shak-Shak and adjacent outcrops documented a diversity of dinosaurs, even if these are largely represented by teeth and other isolated elements.